Your travel expert

 Restinga Antwren, Hangnest Tody-Tyrant, Lemon-chested Greenlet, Black-backed Tanager, Wedge-tailed Grass-Finch, Brazilian Tanager, Brown Boobies, Magnificent Frigatebirds, Restinga Tyrannulet, Azure Jay, Dusky-tailed Antbird, Chestnut-headed Tanager, Bare-throated Bellbird

 You want a personalized departure date?
-Contact us Request a personalized date
+Contact us.
+Request a personalized date

-2 travelers | 4 travelers | 6 travelers | 8 travelers |
+Year | 2 travelers | 4 travelers | 6 travelers | 8 travelers |

-9,825 US$ | 6,690 US$ | 5,680 US$ | 5,355 US$ |
+2024 | 9,825 US$ | 6,690 US$ | 5,680 US$ | 5,355 US$ |

 You are a group of travelers and want a special rate?
-Contact us Request a personalized quote
+Contact us.
+Request a personalized quote

-Itineraries may be subject to last minute changes due to natural events or changes in domestic legislation.
+Itineraries may be subject to last minute changes due to natural disasters or changes in domestic legislation.
 The visitor must take into account and accept the possibility of last minute changes in the organisation of the trip.
 The operator therefore reserves the right to make any changes necessary to ensure the safety and integrity of the travellers and to comply with the laws in force.
 The hotels are given as an indication subject to availability at the time of booking the tour.
 In case of unavailability, a hotel of the same category will be proposed.

 * In US dollars based on double room accommodation.
 These rates are valid for the dates selected but may be subject to increase at the time of booking and depending on the tourist season and local holidays.
 Our quotations are calculated in US Dollars and we are committed to this amount.
 The equivalent value in Euros or in any other currency is therefore indicative and calculated on the basis of the exchange rate on the day of the offer.